Halted Hibernation: 1964 Ford Galaxie 500 Convertible – Sold?

 Wimbledon White over Rangoon Red.
-A timeless mid-sixties Ford color combination that looked great on the compact Falcon, the mid-size Fairlane, or the full-size Galaxie 500 such as this number-matching, 390 powered, 77K original mile example originally listed in December 2020 on Craigslist in Boston, Massachusetts with an asking price of $23,500.
+A timeless mid-sixties Ford color combination that looked great on the compact Falcon, the mid-size Fairlane, or the full-size Galaxie 500 such as this number-matching, 390-powered, 77K original mile example most recently relisted in March 2021 for the spring on Craigslist in Boston, Massachusetts with an asking price of $23,500.
 A review of the Collector Car Market Review Online Tool reveals the private seller has their vintage Ford priced between this guide’s #2 “Very Good” estimate of $20,200 and its #1 “Excellent” appraisal of $31,000.
 Similarly, the Hagerty Insurance Online Valuation Tool as a second data point confirms this private seller has his full-size Ford priced between the #3 “Good” estimate of $21,900 and the #2 “Excellent” appraisal of $30,600.